ooloth/mu-gatsby/content/posts/mac-setup.md

 A quick tip here: you’ll want to show the files your Mac hides by default.
 (For example, git files are automatically hidden, but sometimes you’ll want to edit them.)

-The easiest way to show your Mac’s hidden files is with the keyboard shortcut **⌘⇧.**(Command + Shift + Period).
+The easiest way to show your Mac’s hidden files is with the keyboard shortcut `sh•⌘⇧.` (command + shift + period).
 This will alternate between showing and hiding these files so you can access them when you need them.

 ## Conclusion